Selenium is an amazing mineral that is so important for our health, and this tasty smoothie features it. Win-win!

 It is particularly important for the health of our thyroid gland, and diets low in selenium lead to hypothyroidism.

 This mineral also may well fight certain types of cancer, most notably prostate cancer.
-Studies conducted by Cornell University and the University of Arizona demonstrated that prostate cancer risk was lowered by as much as 63% by selenium supplementation.
+Studies conducted by Cornell University and the University of Arizona have demonstrated that prostate, esophageal, colorectal and lung cancer risks were lowered by selenium supplementation.

-Other cancers that were reduced significantly in selenium studies include lung cancer and colorectal cancer.
-In additional studies, other cancers showed diminished risk, such as pancreatic cancer, cancer of the liver and esophagus, as well as cancers of the rectum and cervix.
+In additional studies, other cancers showed diminished risks, such as pancreatic cancer, cancer of the liver and esophagus, as well as cancers of the rectum and cervix.

 It is important to note that science does not consider any of these studies to be definitive until further study has replicated these promising results.
 Studies that have definitively duplicated selenium results indicate that it helps lower bad, or LDL cholesterol and raise good, or HDL cholesterol, making it especially helpful for maintaining a healthy heart.